milvus-io/pymilvus/orm/docs/source/install.rst

 Installing via pip
 ==================

-PyMilvus ORM is in the `Python Package Index <https://pypi.org/project/pymilvus-orm/>`_.
+PyMilvus-ORM is in the `Python Package Index <https://pypi.org/project/pymilvus-orm/>`_.

-PyMilvus ORM only support python3(>= 3.6), usually, it's ok to install PyMilvus ORM like below.
+PyMilvus-ORM only support python3(>= 3.6), usually, it's ok to install PyMilvus-ORM like below.

 .. code-block:: shell